Distance of Element from Center Line given Velocity Gradient at Cylindrical Element Solution

 What is Distance of Element from Center Line given Velocity Gradient at Cylindrical Element?

-The Distance of Element from Center line given Velocity Gradient at Cylindrical Element is defined as radius of elemental section and is represented as dradial = 2*μ*VG/dp|dr or Radial Distance = 2*Dynamic Viscosity*Velocity Gradient/Pressure Gradient.
-The Dynamic Viscosity refers to the internal resistance of a fluid to flow when a force is applied, Velocity Gradient is the difference in velocity between the adjacent layers of the fluid & The Pressure Gradient refers to the rate of change of pressure in a particular direction indicating how quickly the pressure increases or decreases around a specific location.
+The Distance of Element from Center line given Velocity Gradient at Cylindrical Element formula is defined as radius of elemental section and is represented as dradial = 2*μ*VG/dp|dr or Radial Distance = 2*Dynamic Viscosity*Velocity Gradient/Pressure Gradient.
+The Dynamic Viscosity refers to the internal resistance of a fluid to flow when a force is applied, The Velocity Gradient refers to the difference in velocity between the adjacent layers of the fluid & The Pressure Gradient refers to the rate of change of pressure in a particular direction indicating how quickly the pressure increases or decreases around a specific location.

 How to calculate Distance of Element from Center Line given Velocity Gradient at Cylindrical Element?

-The Distance of Element from Center line given Velocity Gradient at Cylindrical Element is defined as radius of elemental section is calculated using Radial Distance = 2*Dynamic Viscosity*Velocity Gradient/Pressure Gradient.
+The Distance of Element from Center line given Velocity Gradient at Cylindrical Element formula is defined as radius of elemental section is calculated using Radial Distance = 2*Dynamic Viscosity*Velocity Gradient/Pressure Gradient.
 To calculate Distance of Element from Center Line given Velocity Gradient at Cylindrical Element, you need Dynamic Viscosity (μ), Velocity Gradient (VG) & Pressure Gradient (dp|dr).
 With our tool, you need to enter the respective value for Dynamic Viscosity, Velocity Gradient & Pressure Gradient and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 How many ways are there to calculate Radial Distance?